Accounting for employee training in France 2026: accounts, CFP levy, OPCO and tax credit

 Who qualifies and how to calculate it#

-The director training tax credit belongs to the company (not to the director personally).
-It is available to companies subject to IS (SASU, SARL, SA, SAS) and to sole traders under BIC or BNC regimes.
-The calculation: number of training hours attended by the director(s) x gross SMIC hourly rate, capped at 40 hours per director per year.
+The director training tax credit belonged to the company (not to the director personally), for hours completed up to 31 December 2024.
+It was available to companies subject to IS (SASU, SARL, SA, SAS) and to sole traders under BIC or BNC regimes.
+The calculation: number of training hours attended by the director(s) multiplied by the gross SMIC hourly rate.
+The 40-hour cap applied per calendar year and per company (not per director), whatever the number of directors trained.

 Journal entries for the director training tax credit#